astrapi69/throwable/README.md

 ## gradle dependency

-You can first define the version in the ext section and add than the following gradle dependency to your project `build.gradle` if you want to import the core functionality of throw-able:
+You can first define the version in the ext section and add than the following gradle dependency to your project `build.gradle` if you want to import the core functionality of throwable:

 define version in file gradle.properties